mdadil2003/Currency-Converter/README.md

 5-The converted amount will be displayed instantly.

 ## APIs Used
 Currency API: Provides real-time currency exchange rates.

-Repository: mdadil2003/currency-api

 Flags API: Provides flag images for different countries.